 Symptom-specific treatments

-Treating individual symptoms may involve various symptom-specific treatments.
+Treating symptoms may involve various treatments.
 Here's some elaboration:

 - Erectile dysfunction (ED): Medications such as phosphodiesterase type 5 (PDE5) inhibitors, like sildenafil (Viagra) or tadalafil (Cialis), can be prescribed to help manage ED by increasing blood flow to the penis.
-Other treatment options may include vacuum erection devices, penile injections, or testosterone replacement therapy (TRT), depending on the underlying cause.
+Other treatment options may include vacuum erection devices, penile injections, or TRT mentioned above, depending on the underlying cause.

 - Sleep disturbances: Sleep aids or medications may be prescribed to help address sleep disturbances.
 These medications can help promote better sleep quality or regulate sleep patterns.
-It's important to consult with a healthcare professional to determine the most appropriate sleep aid based on your specific needs and medical history.
+It's important to consult with a healthcare professional to determine the most appropriate sleep aid based on your medical history.

 - Mood swings and depression: If mood swings or depression are significant and affect daily functioning, a healthcare professional may recommend medications such as antidepressants or mood stabilizers to help manage these symptoms.
 Additionally, counseling or therapy can be beneficial in addressing underlying emotional factors and developing healthy coping strategies.